wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 Permaculture necessitates careful planning in order to create a system that requires minimal effort and maximises utilization of available resources.
 Using Permaculture principles I'll be able to:

-1. Provide even more food for the household.
+1. Produce even more food.
 2. Experiment with different agricultural techniques and conditions.
-3. Increase plant and wildlife diversity
+3. Increase plant and wildlife diversity.
-4. Document

 *In order to know where you're going, you need to know where you've come from*.
 I'm going to adhere to this adage and describe my current set up.
-Leh go!
+Leh go.

 ## The Plants 🌿

-For such a small space, I have 15 varieties of plants and trees at various levels of maturity (and health 😌) :
+For such a small space, I have 15 varieties of plants and trees at various stages of maturity (and health 😌) :

 1. Several banana trees (technically a [herb](https://www.wikiwand.com/en/Banana))
 2. Pomegranate tree
 3. Soursop tree
 4. Two lime trees
 5. Four [pawpaw plants](https://en.wikipedia.org/wiki/Papaya) (one male and tree hermaphrodites)
-6. Few scotch bonnet pepper plants
+6. Five scotch bonnet pepper plants
 7. Lettuce
 8. Sweet potato
 9. Immature eggplant...plants